PDB files often provide very interesting information on how proteins are organized in their crystal structure and biological assembly.

-The Symmetry Mate Editor Element helps to generate symmetric replicas of a protein based on the information contained in the pdb file.
-You can add the Symmetry Mate Editor Element by clicking the ‘Add’ button.
+The Symmetry Mate Editor Extension helps to generate symmetric replicas of a protein based on the information contained in a PDB file.
+To add the Symmetry Mate Editor Extension to your SAMSON, sign in on SAMSON Connect and click the ‘Add’ button on the extension page.
+Then, simply restart your SAMSON to have the extension automatically installed.

 When the mouse moves over a control node, a preview of the corresponding replica is shown: